Report: Ex-Nazi camp guard deported by US dies in Germany

-BERLIN (AP) — German media report that Jakiw Palij, a former Nazi concentration camp guard who spent decades leading an unassuming life in New York City until his past was revealed, has died.
+BERLIN (AP) — Jakiw Palij, a former Nazi concentration camp guard who lived an unassuming life in New York City for decades until his past was revealed and he was deported to Germany last year, has died, German media reported Thursday.

-The Frankfurter Allgemeine Zeitung and Westfaelische Nachrichten newspapers quoted German officials on Thursday confirming that Palij, who was deported to Germany in August, died in a care home in the town of Ahlen.
 He was 95.

+The Frankfurter Allgemeine Zeitung and Westfaelische Nachrichten newspapers independently quoted German officials saying Palij died Wednesday in a care home in the town of Ahlen.
-U.S. Ambassador Richard Grenell, who lobbied for Germany to take Palij, said he’d been informed.

-Grenell credited U.S. President Donald Trump with seeing through a deportation that was stalled for a quarter-century.
+U.S. Ambassador Richard Grenell, who lobbied for Germany to take Palij, said he’d been informed of the death.
+He credited U.S. President Donald Trump with seeing through Palij’s August 2018 deportation after it had been stalled for a quarter-century.

+“It would have been upsetting to many Americans if he had died in the U.S in what many viewed as a comfortable escape,” Grenell told The Associated Press.

 Most Read Nation & World Stories